 The main rules for capital allocation have been changing so as to adapt to the international standards.
-The information contained in this document refers to the IBBAInt Group (except for section 8 - Capital adequacy, which reflect the regulatory capital resources and requierements of the IEI Group) and is not necessarily indicative of the Itaú Group as a whole.
+The information contained in this document refers to the IBBAInt Group and is not necessarily indicative of the Itaú Group as a whole.
 Investors, stakeholders or other users seeking information on capital adequacy, risk exposure and risk management policies of the Itaú Group should consult its public disclosures.

-The information contained in this document represents the position as of 31 December 2015.
+The qualitative and quantitative information contained in this document represents the position of the IBBAInt Group as of 31 December 2016.
 Any amendments to IBBAInt's operating model and risk management procedures that have occurred following this date are not discussed in this document.

 This document does not constitute a set of financial statements.
-The IBBAInt Group 2015 audited financial statements (the "IBBAInt Consolidated Annual Report 2015") are prepared in accordance with the International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB") and as endorsed by the EU.
-Information disclosed in IBBAInt Consolidated Annual Report 2015 will not necessarily be consistent with information disclosed in this document, as some definitions used in this document refer to the regulatory view and may differ from the accounting definitions.
+The IBBAInt Group 2016 audited financial statements (the "IBBAInt Consolidated Annual Report 2016") are prepared in accordance with the International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB") and as endorsed by the EU.
+Information disclosed in IBBAInt Consolidated Annual Report 2016 will not necessarily be consistent with information disclosed in this document, as some definitions used in this document refer to the regulatory view and may differ from the accounting definitions.

-These disclosures have not been audited by the external auditors except where the information is equivalent to that included in the Consolidated Annual Report 2015.
+These disclosures have not been audited by the external auditors except where the information is equivalent to that included in the IBBAInt Consolidated Annual Report 2016.
+The information and figures herein have been subject to internal verification by the relevant areas of the Bank.